In February we’re celebrating Black History Month.

 Now I can see all the beautiful ways that my father impacts my life and others’.

-When my sister and her then boyfriend opened their first yoga studio in Martinique after they spent time here and I introduced them to yoga I could hear my dad laugh… Every time one of my clients share with me how good they feel, how their lives have changed for the better, I can hear my dad laugh…
+And when my sister and her then boyfriend opened their first yoga studio in Martinique after they spent time here and I introduced them to yoga I could hear my dad laugh… Every time one of my clients share with me how good they feel, how their lives have changed for the better, I can hear my dad laugh…

 I can feel his joy…